 For many of us, however, we would love to enjoy a fancy dinner in the ryokan/hotel.
 If that is the case for you, consider booking your stay with Kusatsu Hot Spring Hotel Takamatsu.

 The 11-level hotel is around a 5-minute walk from Yubatake.
-Because of its height, you can get a clear view of the township from your room, especially if it is located on the higher levels.
+Because of its height, you can get a clear view of the township from your room, especially if it is on higher floors.
 In addition, you can reserve one of the rooms with a hot spring bath or pay extra to utilize their private bath with a small Japanese stone garden attached!

 Tip: Let the hotel know your dietary requirements when booking.